 To highlight the preventative purpose of a report in healthcare, 60% of healthcare leaders confirm their organization has adopted predictive analytics in recent times, and more will follow in the coming years.
 This is a testament to the essential role of predictive analytics in the sector.

 3. Disease monitoring

-Elaborating on our previous point, the predictive analytics and insights found in reports related to health can also help in placing surveillance on potentially large scale disease outbreaks, again by using a mix of past and present metrics or insights to ensure that the correct course of action or preventative measures are taken to control or contain the situation.
+Elaborating on our previous point, the predictive analytics and insights found in reports related to health can also help in placing surveillance on potentially large-scale disease outbreaks, again by using a mix of past and present metrics or insights to ensure that the correct course of action or preventative measures is taken to control or contain the situation.

 4. Cutting down unnecessary costs

 As mentioned, hospital reports can also make operations far more economically efficient.
 By collecting and analyzing operational metrics associated with your organization's daily expenditure in all primary areas from catering right through to patient medicine, analysts can help health institutions streamline their budgeting processes and make alterations or substitutions based on safety, ethics, and trust.